Unmanned Aerial Vehicle Research

 ** Based on availability of funds.

-Purpose: The Wisconsin Space Grant Consortium (WSGC) is looking for four (4) full-time undergraduate students from affiliate member institution majoring in a science, math, or engineering discipline to join the science team of our Unmanned Aerial Vehicle Science Fellows program.
+Purpose: The Wisconsin Space Grant Consortium (WSGC) is looking for four (4) full-time undergraduate students from affiliate member institutions majoring in a science, math, or engineering discipline to join the science team of our Unmanned Aerial Vehicle Science Fellows program.
 Interested students do not need to have experience, a pre-formed team, or an initial idea for a project.
 Interested students do need a desire to work with other students to conceive of and carry out a scientific mission using UAVs and remote sensing techniques.
+Some familiarity with GIS and Remote Sensing will be helpful, but not required.
+Training for FAA107 certification is provided through the program.
 The WSGC will assemble the team from selected applicants.

 Program: The Unmanned Aerial Vehicle Student Satellite Initiative is an innovative NASA project that provides students an opportunity to conduct earth observing experiments using remote sensing technologies and techniques.
 Selected students will form a collaborative team of science, data science, and engineering specialists, whose task will be to design and execute a novel scientific study of the earth’s surface.
 Students will be expected to define an important science question or set of questions that might be addressed by UAVs